Gamepad usability issues

 - Due to the issue with held controls during bind context (de)activation (see here http://sourceforge.net/tracker/?func=detail&aid=2849414&group_id=74815&atid=542099), most of what should be possible with the Doomsday binding system is not.

 Joystick/joypad support is not looking good atm.

-#1 Updated by danij almost 11 years ago
+#1 Updated by danij about 11 years ago

 Scratch what I said in my last comment.
 It would seem that the syntax described in comments within the source does not match up with the actual syntax used.

 The POV hat binding issue is caused by B_DeleteMatching not considering the angle when attempting to match existing event bindings.
 Fixed.